 (EERE)

 Workers with access to windows display 25% to 30% higher satisfaction than workers with little or no access to sunlight.
-Better lighting also reduces glare problems, which in turn enhances productivity.
+Better lighting also reduces glare problems, which in turn enhances productivity, according to research on green building structures.
 It also enhances the perceived quality of life, which induces positivity and boosts productivity in professional and residential settings.

 25. The sense of belonging is among the primary motivators behind going green.